ssnell227/gatsby-starter-business/src/pages/about/index.md

 templateKey: about-page
 title: About Us
 meta_title: "About Us "
-meta_description: "Inspections are performed by Ryan Morse-Brady, an InterNACHI Certified Professional Inspector, with specialized, hands-on training in all aspects of residential home safety and structural design. "
+meta_description: Inspections are performed by Ryan Morse-Brady, an InterNACHI Certified Professional Inspector, with specialized, hands-on training in all aspects of residential home safety and structural design.
 aboutBlockItem:
   - title: Knowledge
     subtitle: "Fremont County Home Inspection is a family owned and operated